-The intent of this portion of Beach by Design is to avoid boxy static building designs; this building incorporates significant movement and massing articulation and provides for a varied and energetic massing design.
-See attached plans and elevations, 2.
-No plane of a building may continue uninterrupted for greater than one hundred linear feet (100').
+See attached plans and elevations,

+2. No plane of a building may continue uninterrupted for greater than one hundred linear feet (100').
 For the purpose of this standard, interrupted means an offset of greater than five feet (5').

-The proposed building design adds many horizontal steps to three of the building facades such that no one surface is longer than 100 feet without a break in the façade.
-See attached plans and elevations; there is an exception to this for the southern parking ramp, located on the interior of the site.
+The proposed design adds many horizontal steps in the building facades such that no one surface is longer than 100 feet without a break in the façade.
+The singular exception is along the eastern facade to accommodate the parking ramp.
+The openings and facade treatment of the elevation along Coronado is further articulated to assist in breaking the line of the façade resulting from the ramp.
+This ramp length is similar to the City's new parking garage on Coronado Drive.